John Cornyn: Senate Majority Whip

 On November 14, 2012, Cornyn was elected Senate Minority Whip by his peers.

 Cornyn was named Senate Majority Whip after the 2014 election, in which Republicans gained a Senate majority.

 After the death of Associate Supreme Court Justice Antonin Scalia in February 2016, Cornyn said that anyone Obama nominated to replace him would have a difficult confirmation process and feel like a piñata.
 He also said that no serious candidate would accept a nomination knowing that they would not be confirmed.
 When Obama nominated Merrick Garland to replace Scalia, Cornyn said that even if the president has the constitutional authority to nominate someone, the Senate has full authority on how to proceed.
 Cornyn also said that the voice of the people should play a role, and that the "only way to empower the American people" was having the vacancy be filled by the winner of the upcoming presidential election, so no hearings on Garland should be held.
 The Senate did not vote on Garland's nomination, which expired after the November election of President Donald Trump.
 Trump nominated Neil Gorsuch to the seat, and Gorsuch was confirmed.
 In September 2020, Cornyn supported a vote on Trump's nominee to fill the Supreme Court vacancy caused by the death of Justice Ruth Bader Ginsburg.
 In March 2016, he took the position that the Senate should not consider Obama's Supreme Court nominee.

 On June 8, 2017, during a committee hearing whose announced topic was the Russian interference in the 2016 election and Comey's dismissal as FBI director, Cornyn opted instead to spend his time questioning James Comey on Hillary Clinton's email controversy.

 In September 2018, during the Supreme Court nomination hearings for Brett Kavanaugh, Cornyn accused the Democrats on the Judiciary Committee of devolving into mob rule by breaking the rules of decorum when asking for postponement or adjournment of the hearing to obtain or review documents from Kavanaugh's time working for the George W. Bush administration.
 Cornyn said that it was hard to believe the Democrats' claim that they could not properly assess Kavanaugh without the documents because it seemed that their minds were already made up.

+2024 Senate Majority Leader election

+In February 2024, Cornyn announced he would run for Republican leader after Mitch McConnell announced he would step down from his position at the end of the year.

+Following the 2024 U.S. elections, in which the Republicans carried the Senate, Cornyn was one of three announced candidates vying to be the next Senate Majority Leader.
+The others were Rick Scott and John Thune.

+On November 12, 2024, Senator Mike Lee hosted a candidates forum, and the election took place the next day.
+It was held in a closed-door Republican caucus setting, and senators' votes were not publicized.
+Cornyn lost to Thune on the second ballot, 24-29.